zlal12/data_analysis_portfolio/README.md

 # **SQL**
-1. Korean e-commerce website (fashion) - working on it
+1. SQL Analysis of Korean e-commerce website (fashion)
 2. HR data - working on it